piyalidas10/AI/Tutorials/Rag/README.md

 # ✅ RAG (Retrieval-Augmented Generation)

+**Retrieval-Augmented Generation (RAG) is an AI architecture that combines:**
+- Retrieval – Fetching relevant information from external knowledge sources.
+- Augmentation – Adding the retrieved information to the user's prompt as additional context.
+- Generation – Using an LLM to generate an accurate answer based on both the user's question and the retrieved context.

+Instead of relying only on what the LLM learned during training, RAG allows it to use up-to-date, private, and domain-specific knowledge.

 **👉 RAG = Retriever (search relevant data) + Generator (LLM creates answer)**
 So instead of guessing, the model uses real data at runtime.